British Rail Class 15: Introduction

 The first ten locomotives were delivered to the London Midland Region's Devons Road depot in Bow, East London, where they were evaluated against the contemporary North British Type 1 (class 16) and English Electric Type 1 (class 20) designs.
 Soon, however, the entire class was allocated to depots on the Eastern Region, where they remained until withdrawal.
 The second block of ten was originally allocated to March depot in East Anglia, however due to the Clean Air Act 1956 the locomotives were quickly re-allocated to East London, allowing the replacement of steam locomotives in that area.
 Thereafter, the type was allocated exclusively to Stratford, Finsbury Park and Ipswich depots.

-For a period, a single Class 15 was operated as the station pilot at Liverpool Street station, the last locomotive used being 8234 which was replaced by a Class 08 on 4 October 1971.
+Class 15s were generally used on freight and infrastructure operations, and haulage of passenger trains was limited to replacement as a result of failure.
+An example of such an occurrence was on the northbound Fenman on 6 January 1961 where D8236 hauled the train, including the failed Class 31 D5665, from near Stanstead to Bishop's Stortford where a more powerful replacement took over.

-A member of the class also worked as the train ferry shunter at Harwich Town during the 1960s.
+A member of the class also worked as the train ferry shunter at Harwich Town during the 1960s and for a period a Class 15 operated as the station pilot at Liverpool Street station, the last locomotive used being 8234 which was replaced by a Class 08 on 4 October 1971.